th1j5/ouroboros.rocks/content/en/docs/Concepts/fa.md

-Arguably the most important concept to grasp in Ouroboros is flow allocation.[^1] It is the process by which a pair of programs agree to start sending and receiving data.
+Arguably the most important concept to grasp in Ouroboros is flow allocation.[^1] It is the process by which a pair of programs agree to start sending and receiving data, and the interface to the network.
 A flow is always unicast, thus between a source program and a destination program, and is always established from the source.
 Flows are provided by unicast layers, and the endpoints of the flows are accessible for reading and writing by the requesting processes using an identifier called a _flow descriptor_.
 Think of a file descriptor but just for Ouroboros flows.
+Maybe one important thing to keep in
-Maybe one important thing to keep in mind: in Ouroboros terminology, a flow does not imply ordering or reliable transfer.
+mind: in Ouroboros terminology, a flow does not imply ordering or reliable transfer.
 It just denotes the network resources inside a layer that are needed for forwarding packets from a source to a destination in a best effort way.

 {{<figure width="60%" src="/docs/concepts/fa_1.jpg">}}